klihub/kubernetes/CPU-POOLS.md

 ```
      cpupools:
+       - name: "ml"
+         cpus: "4-8,10"
-       - name: "reserved"
+       - name: "avx512"
-         cpus: "0-7,9"
+         cpus: "*"
        - name: "default"
-         cpus: "8,10-12"
+         cpus: "@2"
 ```

 Note that the file format is subject to change in future versions of this tool.
-The above example would create two cpu pools, reserved and default, and assign cpus 0-7 (inclusive range) and 9 to pool reserved and cpus 8, 10, 11, and 12 to pool default.
+The above example would create two cpu pools, ml and avx512, in addition to the always-existing default pool.
+Cores 4-8 (inclusive range) and 10 would be assigned to ml pool, and two unspecified cores would be assigned to default pool.
+The rest of the available cores would be assiged to avx512 pool.
 There are example profiles available in test/kubelet/pool-tool/samples directory of this repository.

 Usage:
 ```